The University in the community

 Many of our students are not only new to Sheffield, but have also never had to take responsibility for their own rubbish before.

 We work with Sheffield City Council to run campaigns to help our students navigate Sheffield's waste services.
-This includes advice on ensuring bins are put out and brought in promptly, and our and of year campaign Donate, Don't Waste!, which each year sees hundreds of tonnes of items donated to the British Heart Foundation instead of going to landfill.
+This includes advice on ensuring bins are put out and brought in promptly, and our End of Year Clear Out campaign, which each year sees hundreds of tonnes of items donated to the British Heart Foundation instead of going to landfill.

 We encourage students to help keep their neighbourhoods clean and tidy by reporting flytipping and graffiti to Fix My Street.